karammulc/2025-Goal-Dashboard/README.md

 - Customizable timespan views
 - Dynamic milestone notifications
 - % of weeks being successful : change to not include current week
+- Dynamic text?
+If there is only one remaining day - "days" alters to day